lokanx-home-assistant/imessage-rest-service/README.md

 The server.key and server.cert needs to be in the same directory as app.js.

 ### Post JSON sample:

     {
-      "title": "Hej",
       "message": "Hello there",
-      "number": "+22223445566"
+      "number": "+22223445566",
+      "title": "Hej"
     }

 ### JSON attributes explaination:

-    title: Title to prefix message with, format <title> - <message> (optional)
     message: Message to send, format: plain text (mandatory)
-    number: Phone number that blongs to one of your contacts, format +22223445566
+    number: Phone number that blongs to one of your contacts, format +22223445566 (mandatory)
+    title: Title to prefix message with, format: plain text (optional)

-If ACCESS_TOKEN is set in .env add header x-access-token with the ACCESS_TOKEN as value
+If ACCESS_TOKEN is set in .env add http header x-access-token with the your choosen ACCESS_TOKEN as value in all requests to the service.

+The complete message that will be sent is in format &lt;title&gt; - &lt;message&gt;.
+If you want to concat title and message with something else between, uncomment and change TITLE_MESSAGE_CONCATENATION in .env.

 ### Home Assistant Configuration Example